MylesThomas/django/django_notes.md

   - rare framework, usually you need to know CSS/PP/etc.
   - really nice if you already know python!

-Goal of this video: Setup the project
+Goal of this video: Setup the project!

 - setup project
 - understandin how django works
 - running on local machine
 - server running on local machine

-Other videos:
+Other video topics:

 - databases
 - templates